kiiyanatz/Document-Management-Tracker-Web-App/README.md

 python run.py
 ```

-The following message will be displayed.
-Use the url to open application on your browsear
+The following messages will be displayed.
+Use the url to open the application in your browser

 ```
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)